InMe: Centiment debut album (2013–2014)

-In 2013 the tech-metal band Centiment, featuring Dave McPherson, Greg McPherson and Gazz Marlow of InMe, with Neil Howard and Mark Shurety, released their debut single "Zero Tolerance".
+In 2013 the tech-metal band Centiment, featuring Dave McPherson, Greg McPherson and Gazz Marlow of InMe, with Neil Howard and Mark Shurety, released their debut single "Defenders of Oasis".
 This was followed by the debut album Streets of Rage in 2014.

 The Destinations EP and Triple Album (2014–2015)

-In 2014 InMe released a 4 track EP titled The Destinations EP, first via PledgeMusic and later for general release.
+In 2014 InMe released a 4-track EP titled The Destinations EP, first via PledgeMusic and later for general release.
 This was followed by a UK tour to promote the EP in May 2014, supported by The Red Paintings.
 The band has announced via social media that they are to release a new triple album beginning in 2015.
 The project is titled Trilogy and will consist of three albums.
 The first, a soft rock album, the second a melodic rock album, and the third a heavy metal album.
 The first, titled Trilogy: Dawn, was released on 4 May 2015, with the PledgeMusic campaign launching on 3 April.
 On 9 March, the band released the first song from the triple album to their fans, titled Trauma: Door Slam Crescendo.